josemarquezjaramillo/crypto-rl-portfolio/documentation/PROJECT_SPECIFICATION.md

 ## 7. Evaluation Protocol

 ### 7.1 Training, Hyperparameter Tuning, and Freezing

+**Phase 1: Hyperparameter Search (Validation-Only Training)**
-1. We train candidate agents on Dev days tagged train_core.
-2. We evaluate those trained candidates — with parameters frozen — on each Dev validation window (val_window_*).
-These ~20-day validation windows are spread across very different market regimes (crash, bull, deleverage, chop), which prevents tuning only for a single favorable regime [jiang2016drlt, lucarelli2020dqlcrypto].
+1. We search hyperparameters by training candidate agents on the 5 validation windows only (100 days total: val_2018_crash, val_covid, val_bull, val_bear, val_chop).
+These ~20-day validation windows are spread across very different market regimes, which prevents tuning for a single favorable regime [jiang2016drlt, lucarelli2020dqlcrypto].
+2. Each trial trains for 50 episodes cycling through validation windows, then evaluates with frozen parameters on the same validation windows (fixed seed for consistency).
-3. We select hyperparameters that do well across these validation regimes, not just one.
+3. We select hyperparameters that achieve the best mean validation return across these diverse regimes.

-4. We then retrain the final model from scratch on the entire Dev period (train_core + all validation windows together) using the chosen hyperparameters.
-This yields a final policy snapshot for that agent class.
+**Phase 2: Production Training (Sliding Window Sampling)**
+4. Using the best hyperparameters from Phase 1, we train the final model using **100-day sliding window sampling** from train_core (1,848 days, 2018-2022):
+   - Each training episode randomly samples a 100-day window from train_core (1,749 possible positions)
+   - This provides diverse training experiences across different market periods while maintaining computational efficiency
+   - Episode length (100 days) matches the validation window length used during hyperparameter search
+   - Training continues for 500-1,000 episodes with validation-based early stopping (patience=5, validate every 50 episodes on the 5 regime windows)
+5. The best model (highest mean validation return) is saved as the final policy snapshot for test evaluation.

+**Rationale for Validation-Only Hyperparameter Search:**
+Training on validation windows during hyperparameter search (rather than train_core) ensures hyperparameters generalize across diverse regimes from the start.
+This prevents selecting hyperparameters that overfit to train_core's sequential structure or specific regime transitions.
+The validation windows (crash, covid, bull, bear, chop) provide a more challenging and representative sample of crypto market dynamics for hyperparameter selection.

-This mirrors how crypto RL studies report strategies over multiple disjoint subperiods to illustrate robustness [jiang2016drlt, jiang2017eIIE, lucarelli2020dqlcrypto].
+This methodology mirrors crypto RL studies that evaluate strategies across multiple disjoint subperiods to demonstrate robustness [jiang2016drlt, jiang2017eIIE, lucarelli2020dqlcrypto], while adapting the approach for efficient hyperparameter search in the DQN setting.

 ### 7.2 Final Out-of-Sample Test